LeonHLJ/FAC-Net/README.md

 ### Training
 You can easily train the model by running the provided script.

-- First, please refer to `train_options.py`.
+- First, refer to `train_options.py`.
 Modify the argument of `dataset-root` to the path of your `dataset` folder.

 - Second, modify the argument of `run-type` to 0 (RGB) or 1 (optical flow) and make sure you use different `model-id` for RGB and optical flow.

-- Third, runn the command below.
+- Third, run the command below.

 ~~~~
 $ python train_main.py